DJMax: Release history

-Gameplay
+Rules and basic gameplay

 DJMax Portable and DJMax Trilogy

-The main gameplay is formed around the simple idea that the player must press various buttons at the correct moment, which is indicated by the music and the notes which scroll down in a tune of the music track visualized on screen.
-Hitting the correct notes fills in the missing instruments from the melody and gives player points.
-The player receives percentage per note which tells how close to player was from hitting the note exactly right moment.
-It ranges from 1–100% and player receives points from the notes accordingly.
-Hitting all of the notes gives a player 96.9% of the points gainable from the song.
+The main gameplay is formed around the idea that the player must press various buttons at the correct moment.
+This is indicated by the music and the notes which scroll down in a tune of the music track visualized on screen.
+Hitting the correct notes fills in the missing instrument sounds from the melody and gives player points.
+The objective of the game is to hit all notes with 100% accuracy, gaining full Combo and activating DJ Fever as many times as possible during the song to maximize Combo points which are used to maximize points from the song.

+The player receives percentage per note which informs them how close they were from hitting the note exactly at the right moment.
+It ranges from 1–100% and the player receives points from the notes according to their accuracy.
+The gameplay also opens new game modes, songs, styles, additional content like music videos or backgrounds for player as player progresses and gains experience points and levels.

-If the player keeps hitting notes at the correct moment, the player also receives Combo points and the DJ Fever gauge gradually fills up.
-Combo is an additional multiplier used to get maximum points from the song.
-Fever is used to maximize Combo points.
-If the player misses even one note during a Combo, this counter is the reduced to zero and counting begins again from first correct note.
-The player gains additional Combo points by activating DJ Fever when it has charged fully.
-It speeds up the game and makes it harder to hit the correct notes but it also allows player to get a much higher Combo value.
-The objective of the game is to hit all notes with 100% accuracy, gaining full Combo and activating DJ Fever as many times as it is possible to during the song to maximize Combo points which are used to maximize points from the song.
+If the player keeps hitting the notes at correct timing, the player also receives Combo points that fill the DJ Fever Gauge.
+Combo points are an additional multiplier used to get maximum score from the song.
+Fever boost is used to maximize Combo points.
+If the player misses even one note during a Combo, this counter is reduced to zero and counting begins again from the first correct note.
+It is possible for the player to gain additional Combo points by activating DJ Fever.
+It speeds up the game and makes it harder to hit the correct notes but it also allows player to reach much higher Combo values.